Getting the fit right

-The sizing recommendations for Starling bikes are given in the geometry charts on the bike pages.
+The sizing recommendations for Starling frames are given in the geometry charts on their respective pages.

-But if you are a little confused, or would like to compare to your current bike, watch the video below.
-Then read the information below.
+But if you are a little confused, or would like to compare to your current bike, watch the video and then read the information below.

-Bikes have got longer recently.
+Bikes have grown longer recently.
 Reach and wheelbase have lengthened.

 This is good for bike stability and something Starling Cycles has pushed since day one.